typemill/typemill/readme.md

 - `settings` : persists users profiles, site configuration, etc. (empty by default)
 - `media` : persists media files (empty by default)
 - `cache` : persists cache files for performance purpose (optional and empty by default)
+- `plugins` : persists installed plugins (optional and empty by default)
 - `content` : persists content published (will be initialized with default examples if the binded volume is empty)
 - `themes` : persists installed themes (will be initialized with default examples if the binded volume is empty)